SarahTamayao/grader-hiring-task/task-2/android/README.md

   - [Student 4: AND101-04](https://github.com/AlynMing/AND101-04)
   - [Student 5: AND101-05](https://github.com/AlynMing/AND101-05)

 - [ ] Evaluate the README of each submission.
-Click the box if it's YES or NO.
+Check the box if the README is correct.
 - [ ] Evaluate the GIF.
-Click the box if it's YES or NO.
+Check the box if the feature is shown in the demo.
 - [ ] Evaluate feature implementation.
 Select from column F (Features) the implementation shown in the GIF.
 You can only select one per feature.

 **Things to Note:** <br>